softwaremill/jekyll-softwaremill/_posts/company/2013-01-22-were-doing-this-a-tool-for-code-reviews-is-needed.markdown

 status: publish
 published: true
 title: We’re doing this!
 A tool for code reviews is needed
+description: "Results of the survey about code reviews uncovered.
+We will develop a tool for code reviews."
+keywords: "codebrag, tool for code reviews, code reviews,"
 author: Aleksandra Puchta
 author_login: aleksandra_puchta
 author_email: puchta@softwaremill.com